Vaknin Transcripts

 Mental Illness, Left and Right with Prof. Ed Dutton, Jolly Heretic

-Professor Sam Vaknin, an expert on narcissism and diagnosed narcissist, discussed various aspects of narcissism, including its nature, types, and prevalence in society.
+The Professor, an expert and diagnosed narcissist, discussed various aspects, including its nature, types, and prevalence in society.

-He explained that narcissism is characterized by an absence of true self, replaced by a false self that acts as an imaginary friend or deity.
+He explained that this state is characterized by an absence of true self, replaced by a false self that acts as an imaginary friend or deity.

-Vaknin also touched on the differences between overt and covert narcissism, the concept of psychopathic narcissism, and the societal and cultural shifts that have led to an increase in narcissistic traits.
+He also touched on the differences between overt and covert state, the concept of psychopathic narcissist, and the societal and cultural shifts that have led to an increase in narcissistic traits.

 Additionally, he addressed the impact of social media on narcissism and the importance of addressing the conflict between men and women as a critical issue for society.